swiftlang/swift-evolution/proposals/0412-strict-concurrency-for-global-variables.md

 ## Future directions

 We do not necessarily need to require isolation to a global actor to be _explicit_; there is room for inferring the right global actor.
 A global mutable variable of global-actor-constrained type could be inferred to be constrained to that global actor (though unnecessary if the variable is immutable, since global-actor-constrained class types are `Sendable`).

+## Revision history

+Post-review changes:
+* removed implicit `nonisolated(unsafe)` import of C global variables in favor of `@preconcurrency import` as the mechanism to suppress static isolation checking of global variables
+* clarifed `nonisolated(unsafe)` for local variables